 These ads promote the entire account and aim to increase brand awareness and following.

-When running your campaign, you can target a specific audience to reach people interested in your business.
+Hence, when running your campaign, you can target a specific audience to reach people interested in your business.
 Non-followers then see your promotional Tweet in their timelines, the “Who to Follow” section, and search results.

 Bids for sponsored accounts work similarly to how promoted Tweets do and depend on how much you’re willing to spend on each of the following.
 The average cost for a promoted accounts advertising campaign is between $2 and $4 per follower.